AnKeil03/AMazing/README.md

 - Navigate to src/back in terminal
 - Type "node server.js" to launch the server
     - server runs on port 43594 by default
+* if server has issues starting, you may need to install websocket through npm:
+    - install npm ("brew install npm")
+    - navigate to src/back directory in command line
+    - type "npm install websocket"
+    - try running server again by typing "node server.js"

 ## Accessing the Server from Web Browser
 - Open a webpage and enter the url "127.0.0.1:43594"